rezamarzban/MNIST-C/README.md

 * "PREDICT.C" code Compiled and tested successfully in Borland Turbo C 2.0 in a VM with 8086 microprocessor and 640kB RAM running MS-DOS 3.20 OS, Because of old systems limits you should change "mnistImages.dat" and "mnistLabels.txt" file names to short names (for example:"images.dat" and "labels.txt") in the directory and "PREDICT.C" code as same as together.

-Another requirements to running built executable file from "test.cpp":
+Other requirements to running built executable file from "test.cpp":

 "mnist_train.csv" and "mnist_test.csv" files from Google.

+Other requirements to running built executable file from "PREDICT.C":

+"mnistImages.dat" and "MNIST labels.txt" files that made by running "test.cpp" code.

 Running instruction guide: